sassoftware/devsascom-rest-api-samples/DecisionManagement/viya35/treatmentDefinitions_viya35.md

 }
 ```

-### <a name='CreatingTreatmentDefinitionGroup'>Creating a Treatment Definition Group</a>
+### <a name='creating-treatment-definition-group'>Creating a Treatment Definition Group</a>
-Here is an example of creating a treatment definition group.
+Here is an example of how to create a treatment definition group.
 </br>

 ```json